-Now let’s take a look at my shortlist of food processors equipped with dough blades and can be used to make bread dough.
+Now let’s take a look at my shortlist of food processors equipped with dough blades that can be used to make bread dough.

 #1 Cuisinart FP-11GM

 A food processor with a work bowl capacity of 11 cups, the Cuisinart FP-11GM runs on a motor power of 550 watts.
 Although it has been designed to support the cooking for vast groups of people, the product itself is not that humongous, just large enough to run effectively.
 The size of the food processor is its price: not the cheapest one in the bunch but not that expensive either!

 Attachments include an adjustable slicing disc and a reversible shredder, along with the primary function of chopping down dry food ingredients.
-The advantage of using this reversible shredder is that you can either choose for a coarse or a fine quality of shredding.
+The advantage of using this reversible shredder is that you can choose either a coarse or a fine quality shredding.

 There are 2-speed levels along with pulse, allowing you to try out a wider range of recipes since different types of ingredients require different speed levels to be adequately processed.
 The pulse button is rubberized, so it can be cleaned along with the product and its removable parts.

 However, a reported disadvantage is that the center post of the product cannot be removed, so you may have to take extra care while cleaning it since it is attached to the motor, which, unfortunately, is not waterproof.

 This model is available in Gunmetal (FP-11GM pictured on the left) and Silver (FP-11SV) finish.